 Heather C. Sears is a veteran trade compliance counsel who represents global businesses on compliance with and extraterritorial application of US laws and regulations relating to international trade.
 She also is a member of the US State Department’s Defense Trade Advisory Group and serves as the vice chair on the board of the National Council for International Trade Development.
-Heather is admitted in Maryland only, and her practice is supervised by DC Bar members.

 Heather has advised clients on a wide variety of international issues, including compliance with the International Traffic in Arms Regulations (ITAR), the Export Administration Regulations (EAR), sanctions regulations administered by the Office of Foreign Assets Control (OFAC), US Customs and Border Protection (CBP) regulations, and the Foreign Corrupt Practices Act (FCPA).